DerGuru/The-Resonant/New Chapters/Part3/P3-05_Linas_Father.md

 "For how long?"

 "Ten years.
 From twenty to thirty.
-Then your mother got pregnant with you, and I realized—" He paused. "—I realized I wanted you to have options I never did.
+Then your mother got pregnant with you, and I realized - " He paused. " - I realized I wanted you to have options I never did.
 So I stopped.
 Opened the restaurant.
 Went legitimate."

 "And Marco?"

 "Was my handler.
 Connection between suppliers and runners.
 Good man.
 Fair.
 Didn't exploit people."
 He smiled faintly.
 "Seeing you at that market... he recognized your moves.
 Your instincts.
 Knew you were my daughter before you said your name."

 Lina processed that.
 "The academy fees.
 The loans.
-That came from—"
+That came from - "

 "Clean money.
 Restaurant money.
 Not circuit money."
 He was firm on that.
 "I never touched that life again after you were born.
 Not once.
 The debts were honest debts.
 Hard-earned, but honest."

 "Why tell me this now?"

 "Because you're in it now.
 Whether I like it or not.
 And if you're in it, you need to understand what it really is."
 He crossed his arms.
 "The resonance world has rules.
-Not laws—rules.
+Not laws - rules.
 Break them, and nobody cares what your papers say.
 You get erased.
 Quietly."

 "We have a contract.
 With Malvek's organization."